MatthewGerber/rlai/src/rlai/meta/index_base.md

 or are not covered at all (e.g., Robocode).
 They are more difficult to train agents for and are instructive for understanding how agents are parameterized and rewarded.

-## OpenAI Gym
+## Gymnasium
-[OpenAI Gym](https://gym.openai.com) is a collection of environments that range from traditional control to advanced robotics.
-Case studies have been developed for the following OpenAI Gym environments, which are ordered roughly by increasing complexity:
+[Gymnasium](https://gymnasium.farama.org) is a collection of environments that range from traditional control to advanced robotics.
+Case studies have been developed for the following environments, which are ordered roughly by increasing complexity:

 * [Inverted Pendulum](case_studies/inverted_pendulum.md)